 - Creating the Camden County Gold Star Parent ID Card program

-He serves as the Southern New Jersey Director for United States Sen. Cory A. Booker, providing outreach to the state’s southern counties and managing the Senator’s office in Camden City.
+Bill serves as the Southern New Jersey Director for United States Senator Cory Booker, providing outreach to the state’s southern counties and managing the Senator’s office in Camden City.
 He previously served as a legislative aide in New Jersey’s Fifth Legislative District, where he helped draft state policy, including New Jersey’s first bill to bring social-impact bonds to the state.
 He led the statewide effort to pass legislation requiring social media education as part of the public school curriculum, to caution students on the risks and permanence of social media activity.

-A first generation college graduate, Moen earned a Masters degree in Public Administration from the Fels School of Government at the University of Pennsylvania and received a Bachelors degree in Political Science from Rowan University in Glassboro, New Jersey.
+A first generation college graduate, Moen earned a Master of Public Administration (MPA) from the University of Pennsylvania’s Fels School of Government and a bachelors degree in Political Science from Rowan University.

-Today, Moen resides in Camden City, a city where generations of his family were born and raised.
+Today, Moen resides in the City of Camden, where generations of his family were born and raised.

 - Department of Buildings and Operations